In the Bazaars of Hyderabad

 The poem is written in five stanzas, Naidu uses imagery and alliteration, with traditional end rhymes, as well as the poem manifests distinct characteristic of Hyderabad's social etiquette, mannerism, lifestyle of aristocracy and the society.
 In the poem, the Bazaars are just not only meant for buying and selling, but it is also a focal-point for people from different backgrounds having multifarious interests.
 In this poem, Naidu describes the beauty of traditional Hyderabadi bazaars.
 She presented the lively picturesque scenes of merchants, vendors, peddlers, goldsmiths, fruit men, and flower girls selling their goods, all of whom answer the questions of purchasers who buy their articles after meticulous chaffering.
 The poem also describes the musical instruments being used by the musicians and magicians in the bazaar.

 The poem is included in academics of Indian education boards and some universities in Europe taught the poem in the English literature syllabus.

 Background

 The culture of Hyderabad is distinct, with a mix of traditional and modern influences.
-The goods sold by the Bazaar vendors cater to the need of every segment of the society.
-Sarojini Naidu generally provides a panoramic and picturesque views of the colors, sounds, smells, and sights of a Bazaar in Hyderabad.
-She has also used vibrant rhymes to describe the magnificence of the bazaars and also the products sold in the bazaars.
+The goods sold by the Bazaar vendors cater to the needs of every segment of society.
+Sarojini Naidu generally provides a panoramic and picturesque view of a Bazaar's colors, sounds, and sights in Hyderabad.
+She has also used vibrant rhymes to describe the magnificence of the bazaars and the products sold in the bazaars.

-According to the scholar Natesan Sharda Iyer who had authored "Musings on Indian Writing in English: Poetry"—(2005); in this poem "Sarojini Naidu had transformed Hyderabad into a romantic land of Walter de la Mare's Tartary and Arabia.
+According to the scholar Natesan Sharda Iyer who authored "Musings on Indian Writing in English: Poetry"—(2005); in this poem "Sarojini Naidu had transformed Hyderabad into a romantic land of Walter de la Mare's Tartary and Arabia.